Beware - Hospitals May Be Hazardous to Your Health

 Just Humans in a Business

 The very first thing we have to be warned about is that uncomfortable fact that all medical personnel consists of fallible human beings.
 It seems to be this human factor that's mostly responsible for those dark statistics about "doctors being the third major cause of fatalities in the US alone."

 As a rule, they are overworked, and then there is always that question of their competence.
 Just like there are good and bad auto mechanics, there are good and bad doctors.
 As if that wouldn't be enough of a risk, every hospital is in the first place a business establishment.

-During my last and the only overnight stay in one of those unpleasant places, I had a chance to observe the administrator walking from one bed to another and checking the charts to make sure that no patient is "overusing the hospitality" (no pun intended).
+During my last -- short and only in my entire life-- overnight stay in one of those unpleasant places, I had a chance to observe the administrator walking from one bed to another and checking the charts to make sure that no patient is "overusing the hospitality" (no pun intended).

 Don't Be a Part of Statistics

 When you hear the expression "mistaken identity", you probably think of those crime stories where someone is arrested or even killed because they were mistaken for someone else.
 Well, laying down in that bed may not exactly look like an arrest, but it may potentially be fatal, if someone else at the same ward shares your last name.

 So, you know what to do.
-At the price of not being the favorite patient around, feel free to disturb that deep peace your attending nurse by insisting to know if anyone else in that immediate neighborhood has your last name.
+At the price of not being the favorite patient around, feel free to disturb that deep peace of your attending nurse by insisting to know if anyone else in that immediate neighborhood has your last name.
 If you don't ask, the chances are that you may be given a wrong medication, or a wrong dosage, or at a wrong time.
 Then you just might join all those dark statistics mentioned up there.

 Cut Here, Doc -- Not There